gjedeer/tuntox/FAQ.md

 ## How do I run over proxy/Tor?

 tuntox honors the `ALL_PROXY` environment variable when connecting to the Tox network.
 HTTP and SOCKS5 proxies are supported.

 In server mode, it does not use the proxy for tunneled connections - just for tox protocol.
 If that's important for you that tunelled connections use a proxy, use proxychains, torify or a similar tool.
+In other words, if a client connects and requests google.com:443, the server will not use a proxy between itself and google.com.

 ```
 ALL_PROXY=socks5://127.0.0.1:9050 ./tuntox